 Caledonian Sleeper Review

-This is one of the shorter journeys available on the Caledonian Sleeper, lasting around eight hours.
-This is the “lowland sleeper” route, which operates between London and Glasgow/Edinburgh.
+The lowland route is one of the shorter journeys available on the Caledonian Sleeper, lasting around eight hours.
+It operates between London and Glasgow/Edinburgh.

 In Edinburgh, which was where we started our journey, the train is available for boarding from 11pm, and the train itself departs at 23.40.
-We were lucky to have been given first class tickets, so we got on board in plenty of time to take advantage of everything the train had to offer.
+We traveled in the original train and had a sleeper cabin, and we got on board in plenty of time to take advantage of everything the train had to offer.

 Then, ready for bed, we headed back to our cabins.
-Cabins do lock, but when we travelled only the steward had the keys, so to get back into our cabin we had to find our carriage steward (this has changed with the new service, and all guests have their own keys).
+Cabins do lock, but when we travelled only the steward had the keys, so to get back into our cabin we had to find our carriage steward (this has changed with the new service, and all guests have their own keycard for room access).

-Back into our cabins, we got ourselves ready for bed (I particularly liked the pillow spray that came in the first class cabin, and the provided bottled drinking water), plugged my phone into one of the four (four!) available USB ports, and went to sleep.
+Back into our cabins, we got ourselves ready for bed, I plugged my phone into one of the available USB ports, and went to sleep.

 We woke with my alarm and headed for breakfast.
 We were particularly impressed by breakfast – Jess had Scottish smoked salmon and scrambled eggs, whilst I went for the full highland breakfast.
 Then, finding ourselves already in Euston, we offloaded and started our London adventure.